-Figure 2.11 – Demonstrate URI Parameter

 This is how an actual request would look like: http://<host>/song/234

 So here /{songId} is the URI Parameter to fetch a particular song from the records.

+Query parameter

-Query arameterIt is used to query, filter or sort the data based on a particular condition.
+It is used to query, filter, or sort the data based on a particular condition.
 You can remember the query parameter as the WHERE clause used in SQL.

-It is passed at the end of the URL, followed by a ? and separated by & if there are more than one query parameters.xample:

-Implement pagination and fetch limited songs per page which were released in a particular year
+It is passed at the end of the URL, followed by a ? and separated by &, if there are more than one query parameters.
+For example, we can use this toimplement pagination and fetch limited songs per page which were released in a particular year.

-So here year and limit are the query parameters (see Figure 2.12).
+So here, year and limit are the query parameters (see Figure 2.11).

 /songs?year=<year>&limit=<pageLimit>